Adnan3797/LOCATE-Survey/DOTA/README.md

 # 🧪 DOTA Dataset – Error Type Visual Examples

-This document provides visual illustrations of common annotation errors identified in the DOTA dataset.
+This README provides visual illustrations of common annotation errors identified in the DOTA dataset.
 These categories are based on our in-depth analysis and are meant to guide better understanding and diagnosis of dataset quality.

 ---